socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

 the USB protocol the **Soundcraft USB audio control panel** and the Soundcraft Notepad series mixer appears to work together.

-The information in this document is a summary of what could be observed, and makes no guarantees whatsoever regarding
+The information in this document summarizes what could be observed, and makes no guarantees whatsoever regarding

   * accuracy
   * applicability